bgoncharov/SwiftyCompanion/README.md

 # SwiftyCompanion
-IOS application that retrieve the information of 42 student, using the 42 API.
+IOS application that retrieve the information of 42 student, using the [42 API](https://api.intra.42.fr/apidoc).
 42 Silicon Valley project.

 ![First screen](https://github.com/bgoncharov/Images/blob/master/SwiftyCompanion/gif/1.gif)
 ![First screen](https://github.com/bgoncharov/Images/blob/master/SwiftyCompanion/gif/2.gif)

+I spent about 6 days for this project.
+Actyaly it was one of my first IOS apllications.
+SwiftyCompanion have 2 Views: first View uses for login input and second View shows student information.
+Second View uses ScrollView and two TableViews to display student skills and finished projects.
+Also at this project I used three Pods: Alamofire, Locksmith, SwiftyJSON.

 ## Installation